wangliang1989/compare_sum_and_cc/README.md

 ## Check the time consuming

-We can use the command `time` to check the time, and my result is:
+We can use the command `time` to check the time, and my result on Centos is:

 ```bash
 ➜  compare_sum_and_cc git:(master) time ./cor